djimenezc/leetcode-exercises/README.md

 ## Techniques

 - Hashmap
+  - Hash maps are indexed data structures.
+A hash map makes use of a hash function to compute an index with a key into an array of buckets or slots.
+  - Its value is mapped to the bucket with the corresponding index.
+The key is unique and immutable.
 - Stack (LIFO)
   - The stack is a basic data structure in which the insertion of new elements takes place at the top and deletion of elements also takes place from the top